waigania13/carmen/README.md

 Create a new Carmen object.
 Takes a hash of index objects to use, keyed by each `id`.
 Each index object should resemble the following:

     myindex: {
       // Required.
-Zoom level for this index.
-      zoom: 8,
-      // Required.
 MBTiles instance to be used.
       source: new MBTiles('./myindex.mbtiles'),
       // Optional.
 Search weight.
 Higher = greater priority.